Elaine Stritch, salty star of Broadway, dies at 89

 "I drank because I was scared - of my own ability and my talent," she told the New York Times in 2002.
 "I knew I had it and I did not know how to get it out.
 Booze helped me."

-The Broadway League said it will dim the lights on Broadway on Friday night to honor Stritch.
+The Broadway League said it will dim the lights on Broadway on Friday night to honour Stritch.

 (Editing by Mary Milliken and Jan Paschal)